khulnasoft/tracker/docs/docs/flags/containers.1.md

 ## DESCRIPTION

-By default, if no flag is passed, Tracee will automatically detect installed runtimes by going through known runtime socket paths, looking for the following paths:
+By default, if no flag is passed, Tracker will automatically detect installed runtimes by going through known runtime socket paths, looking for the following paths:

 1. **Docker**:     `/var/run/docker.sock`
 2. **Containerd**: `/var/run/containerd/containerd.sock`